channaofficial1996/TD-Closet-Autosum/README.md

-Telegram bot with persistent group buttons and custom date range support.
+# Telegram Transaction Summary Bot

+This bot can summarize transactions in group and private chats.